-Maria Luisa Park in Seville it is for one of the top things to do in Seville Spain.
+Maria Luisa Park in Seville is one of the top things to do in Seville Spain.
 You’ll see why when you see the gorgeous pictures produced from our visit.
-It deserves a visit if you’re ever in Seville.
+If you’re ever in Seville, you should check it out.

 Maria Luisa Park: